cybera/policy-browser/notebooks/doc2vec_solr_basic_service.md

 #### #filter
 Here the doc2vec results are only showing pairs which occur with $N>5$ times and solr has $N>2$, both with a minimum cosine similarity to the filter words of 0.6

 ![alt-text](images/doc2vec_government_filter_bts.png) ![alt-text-2](images/solr_government_filter_bts.png)

 #### Potential Narrative?
 Government groups seem to talk about either themselves or other governments quite about when surrounding the basic service question.
 Besides that the main cluster of frequent word pairs are very similar to that of the Advocacy groups, however there is also talk of online education and social requirements which might be of interest Besides that the main cluster of points is basically the same as everywhere else, and I think that could be an artifact of everyone restating the question in their response.
 Which while nice for reading responses by hand, sometimes may make things more difficult for text mining.

 ### Cable Companies
 Again, the main cluster seems to be primarily a restatement of the question itself, however there is a potentially addition of the pair "regulatory framework" to the policy node.
-There is also a smaller cluster which seems to talk about government funding and subisities which may be of interest, however, that's another CRTC question that was close in proximity to the BTO question, so that might not be of interest.
+There is also a smaller cluster which seems to talk about government funding and subsidies which may be of interest, however, that's another CRTC question that was close in proximity to the BTO question, so that might not be of interest.
 I think the case for ignoring that is that it does not appear in the `solr` search, only the `doc2vec` search.
 One interesting cluster is the "maximum extent feasible" cluster, but I'm not sure how much we can take away from this.